Golf fitness training based on the science of biomechanics has changed the way the game is played.

 Today, working on improving your body is just as important as working on your long game or your wedge play.
-But it’s not just the professionals at the top of the leaderboard who are taking advantage of golf fitness training; everyone from the local club champion to the gal or guy who just picked up the sport last year is improving their game, getting stronger, and having more fun out on the course thanks to the kind of work we’ve been doing at the Joey D Golf Sports Training Center for years.
-While it’s a great honor that the last three American World Number One golfers — Dustin Johnson, Justin Thomas, and Brooks Koepka — all work out at our facility, we’re just as honored by how many recreational players trust us to improve their bodies and their games.
+But it’s not just the professionals at the top of the leaderboard who are taking advantage of improving their golf fitness.
+Everyone from the local club champion to the gal or guy who just picked up the sport last year is improving their game, getting stronger, and having more fun out on the golf course thanks to the kind of work we’ve been doing at the Joey D Golf Sports Training Center for years.
+While it’s a great honor that the last three American World Number One golfers — Dustin Johnson, Justin Thomas, and Brooks Koepka — have all put in a lot of hard work out at our facility, we’re just as honored by how many recreational players trust us to improve their bodies and their games.

 And now you can, too — regardless of where you live!